rohanmarathe567-code/RentTracker/memory-bank/activeContext.md

 * Rationale: Features fully implemented with only minor enhancements pending
 * Core documentation now centralized in remaining Memory Bank files
 * Preserves historical context while streamlining active documentation

+[2025-05-21 21:41:29] - Removed nginx from the deployment infrastructure.
+Updated Dockerfile to use ASP.NET runtime directly instead of nginx as the web server.